SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-Tessa-Wilkinson.md

 Commitment

-* The week of June 6-10th is my finals week on campus, and I’ll be graduating on June 11th.
+* The week of June 6-10th is my finals week on campus, and I'll be graduating on June 11th.
 Expect less progress and communication during this time, and an increase in progress and communication afterwards.

 Other comments